Travelling With Power Banks: Are They Allowed On Planes?

 Picture of Belkin Boost Up Power Bank

-Power Banks will keep your devices charged up no matter where you are.
+Power banks will help to provide additional power to your devices, no matter where you are.

 Picture of Belkin Xiaomi Fast Charging Power Bank

-Depending on its output capacity, power banks can charge devices large and small!
+Depending on its output capacity, a power bank can charge devices large and small!

 Benefits of Using a Power Bank While Travelling